 Gold and silver, which are scarce and valuable metals, are common examples of this application.

 Electroplating allows a small coating of these valuable metals to be deposited on a less expensive metal, giving the finished product a more appealing appearance at a reduced cost.
 This is one of the electroplating's most widely used commercial uses today.
-This method is employed in the creation of jewellery and other accessories.
+This method is employed in the creation of jewelry and other accessories.

 Electroplating in Commercial Application